• About

 Richard Manuribe, a member of the Government Communications Team

-Addressing claims that the legislation was politically motivated, he rejected suggestions, stating that: “We are not signing the LGBTQ bill because of Election 2028.
+Addressing claims that the legislation was politically motivated, he rejected the suggestions, stating that: “We are not signing the LGBTQ bill because of Election 2028.
 We are only fulfilling the promise we gave Ghanaians,” he stated.

 He further explained that the Minority in Parliament had consistently raised concerns about the legislation.
 According to him, members of the Minority were aware that once a parliamentary term ends, any unsigned bill ceases to exist and does not automatically carry over into the next administration.

-NDC Commitment to Campaign Pledge
+NDC Committed to Campaign Pledge

 In his view, the earlier bill expired with the end of the Akufo-Addo government because it had not completed the required legislative process before the end of that parliamentary term.